 The Belfast Titanic Triathlon is held annually in the historic city of Belfast.
-Once again, this year the Standard/Olympic race is part of Triathlon Ireland's National Series.
-We are also offering a Sprint distance race.
+Once again, we are are offering both Olympic/Standard distance and Sprint distance races.

-Transition is situated in the iconic Custom House Square in the heart of the city.
+For 2020, the transition area and race HQ will once again be situated at the iconic Titanic Slipway in the heart of the Titanic Quarter.
 More specific race information is available HERE.

 WHEN IS IT?

 The Belfast Titanic Triathlon has two distances:

 Swim - 750m

 Cycle - 19.5km